top of page

 Author's note, Northern Lights

-In any case, all this note appears to be a bit of mundane housekeeping – and it is – but in that appearance there is a metatextual trick at play.
+On the face of it, all this note appears to be a bit of mundane housekeeping – and it is – but in that appearance there is a metatextual trick at play.
 It’s hard to say if it was intentional, but the effect is to prime the reader with all sorts of responses and expectations.

 It draws attention to the word dæmon and therefore to the as-yet-unknown concept it denotes as an important one.
 I am going to talk about how skillfully Pullman disguises the primacy of dæmons to the novel with his narrative voice, so it might seem odd to now praise this attention-drawing, but the crucial point is that this is outside of the narrative itself.